HunorMarton/svg-tutorial/src/content/svg/text-path.md

 ---
+day: 17
-title: "Day 17: How to Draw Text Along a Path with SVG"
+title: How to Draw Text Along a Path with SVG
 component: Text
 description: In this example we learn how draw a text along a path with SVG.
-image: text-path
+id: text-path
 previous:
   title: Bear
   link: bear